chengpeiquan/vite-plugin-banner/README.md

    * ```ts
    * content: (fileName: string) => fileName.endsWith('.js') ? 'this message will inject into js file' : ''
    * // inject into js file, but not inject into css file
-   * // You can also continue to write other configurations.
+   * // You can also continue to write other flows.
    * ```
    * @param fileName - The name of the file
    * @returns {string | contentCallback} What want to inject into the file.
 More details see {@link contentCallback}